mdancho84/mdancho84.github.io/_posts/2020-06-29-introducing-modeltime.md

 ### Improvements

-__I have several improvements forthcoming.__ Probably the most important of which is the confidence interval calculations.
-I plan to use the method used by `earth::earth()`, which calculates prediction intervals by regressing the absolute errors vs the predictions.
-This should provide better approximation of forecast confidence.
+__Confidence interval calculations:__ I have several improvements forthcoming.
+Probably the most important of which is the confidence interval calculations.
+This will come in release `modeltime` 0.0.2.

 # Modeltime Resources